jrandj/redhat/README.md

 		podman ps # confirm that container is running
         ```

-	* Note that the SELinux boolean referred to above can be found using:
+	* Note that the SELinux Boolean referred to above can be found using:
 	    ```shell
 		getsebool -a | grep "container"
         ```